moov-io/customers/client/docs/CustomersApi.md

 Retrieve customer

-Get the Customer object and metadata for the customer ID.
+Get the Customer object and metadata for the customerID.

 ### Required Parameters